effectfully/inference-in-agda/UnificationInAgda.lagda.md

 #### Example 1

-There's a standard technique ([the universe pattern](https://groups.google.com/forum/#!msg/idris-lang/N9_pVqG8dO8/mHlNmyL6AwAJ)) that allows to get ad hoc polymorphism (aka type classes) for a closed set of types in a dependently typed world.
+There's a standard technique ([the universe pattern](https://groups.google.com/forum/#!msg/idris-lang/N9_pVqG8dO8/mHlNmyL6AwAJ)) that allows to get ad hoc polymorphism (a.k.a. type classes) for a closed set of types in a dependently typed world.

 We introduce a universe of types, which is a data type containing tags for actual types: